Responsive Design for Retina Displays on iPad and iPhone

 }

 A good example of this would to use a header tag for a logo.
-The HTML would be:
+The HTML and CSS below:

 /* Basic Style */